Malawi rules out interim deal over lake dispute with Tanzania

 Chissano said his team would take Malawi’s concerns to Tanzania and pledged to seek a solution within three months.

-Malawi had pulled out of talks on the issue in October, accusing its northern neighbor of intimidating its fishermen, a charge Tanzania denied.
+Malawi had pulled out of talks on the issue in October, accusing its northern neighbour of intimidating its fishermen, a charge Tanzania denied.

 It returned to the negotiating table this year as the soured relations delayed exploration for oil and gas.